vitkovit/akamai_mock/README.md

 - **z**: This number changes when there are fixes and changes to the source code.
 This represents patches or bug fixes.<br>

 ### Changelog
+#### __version__ 0.1.2
+- fixed issue when Rate Control Policy does not have a name in latest version.<br>
+- Host table will now automatically Display Hosts File.<br>
+- Host table nslookup tool is rearranged for more intuitive use.<br>
 #### __version__ 0.1.1
 - The "Oper ACC" buttons, located under the Configurations and Policies sections, are designed to open ACC.
 Upon clicking, the first tab of your web browser will display the homepage, followed by the ACC configuration and Policy pages respectively.<br>
 #### __version__ 0.1.0